AmjadAlwadi/Extermination-Protocol/README.md

 ![Extermination Protocol](zombie_game/assets/ui/menus/main_menu.png)

-**Extermination Protocol** is a top-down zombie shooter game where you fight for survival against relentless waves of the undead.
-As you blast your way through the hordes, you'll earn experience points (XP) to upgrade your arsenal and become a more formidable zombie slayer.
+**Extermination Protocol** is a top-down zombie shooter focused on fast, wave-based survival.
+You fight off relentless hordes of undead, earn experience points, and upgrade your weapons to keep up with the growing threat.

 [**See Extermination Protocol in Action**](teaser.mp4)

-**Core Gameplay:**
-* **Thrilling Top-Down Action:** Navigate the world from a birds-eye view, strategically positioning yourself to take down zombies.
-* **Endless Waves of Zombies:** Test your skills against increasingly challenging waves of the undead.
-* **Upgrade Your Weaponry:** Earn XP to unlock and upgrade a variety of weapons, helping you survive the onslaught.
-* **Experience the Thrill of Survival:** How long can you last?
-Compete with friends locally or online and perfect your strategies to conquer the endless waves.

-**Components:**
-* **Zombie:** Your primary adversaries, these relentless creatures seek to consume you.
-* **Player:** You, the lone survivor armed with an arsenal of weapons to fight back.
-* **Bullet:** Your weapon's projectile, traveling at high speed to dispatch the zombie menace.
-* **World:** Explore and navigate the world, utilizing terrain and strategy to your advantage.
+## Core Gameplay

+-   **Top-Down Combat:** Move and aim from a bird's-eye perspective.
+    Positioning and movement are key to staying alive.
+-   **Endless Waves:** Zombies spawn in increasingly difficult waves, pushing your reflexes and decision-making.
+-   **Weapon Upgrades:** Gain XP by eliminating enemies and use it to unlock and improve your arsenal.
+-   **Survival Challenge:** Last as long as possible and refine your strategy to handle higher waves.
+Compete locally or online.

+## Main Components

+-   **Zombie:** The primary enemy.
+They pursue the player relentlessly and overwhelm through numbers.
+-   **Player:** The survivor controlled by the user, equipped with upgradeable weapons.
+-   **Bullet:** High-speed projectiles fired by the player to eliminate zombies.
+-   **World:** The playable environment, designed to support movement, positioning, and tactical play.

 ![Map preview](map.png)

-**Stay Tuned!**
+## Development Status

-Extermination Protocol is still under development.
-This README will be updated with further details as development progresses.
+Extermination Protocol is currently in development.
+This README will be updated as new features and improvements are added.